GMLC-TDC/HELICS/docs/developer-guide/typeConversions.md

 As mentioned before when using any of the `publication` methods the extraction method call is not limited based on the type given in the interface specification.
 What the publication type does is define a conversion if necessary.
 The same is true on the output.

-SetVelueType -> PublicationType -> GetValueType
+SetValueType -> PublicationType -> GetValueType

 Thus there are always two conversions occurring in the data translation pipeline.
 The first from the setValue to the type specified in the publication registration.
 The second is from the publish transmission type to the value requested in a respective getValue method.

 ## Data Representation

 `int` and `double` are base level types in C++. `complex` is two doubles, `vector` and `complex_vector` are variable length arrays of doubles. `named_point` is `string` and double.
 String is a variable length sequence of 8 bit values. `char` is a string of length 1, `boolean` is a single char either `0` or `1`.
-Time is representation of internal HELICS time as a 64 bit integer (most commonly number of nanoseconds).
-The JSON type is a string compatible with JSON with two fields "type" and "value" The custom type is variable length sequence of bytes which HELICS will not attempt to convert it transmits a sequence of bytes it would be up to the user to define any conversions or endianness concerns.
+Time is a representation of internal HELICS time as a 64 bit integer (most commonly number of nanoseconds).
+The JSON type is a string compatible with JSON with two fields "type" and "value".
+The custom type is a variable length sequence of bytes which HELICS will not attempt to convert, it transmits a sequence of bytes and it would be up to the user to define any conversions or endianness concerns.

 ## Data conversions